binodrajpandey/spring-boot-microservices/README.md

     "password": "binod"
 }
 ```
-For each request accept we need jwt token which we can get from the /api/auth/login api above.
+For each request accept login, we need jwt token which we can get from the `/api/auth/login` api above.

 Authorization type: Bearer token

 ### product-service
 POST: localhost:8080/api/product